 Appearance and composition

-Also known as " devil's claw " because of its claw-like, hooked fruits, this creeping plant has long been considered a pest for local wildlife.
-Its main root grows vertically into the soil and can reach up to 50 cm in length.
-Its secondary roots, called tubers, can extend up to 2 meters underground, allowing it to easily store nutrients and water up to 90% of their weight.
-The reddish-purple leaves and circular, hooked fruits bloom at the base of the plant.
+Also known as " devil's claw " because of its hook-shaped fruits, this creeping plant has long been considered a pest for local animals.
+Its main root grows vertically into the ground and can reach up to 50 cm in length.
+Its secondary roots, called tubers, can reach up to 2 meters deep underground, allowing it to easily store nutrients and water up to 90% of their weight.
+The reddish-purple leaves and circular fruits with hooks bloom at the base of this plant.

 The plant contains numerous active ingredients, including:

-- Terpenoids , flavonoids and glucosides interact with harpagoside.
+- Terpenoids, flavonoids, and glycosides interact with harpagoside.

-- Tetraphenes, including beta-carotene: act as an antioxidant and contribute to the proper functioning of the body.
+- Tetraphene compounds, including beta-carotene: acts as an antioxidant and contributes to the proper functioning of the body.

-- The minerals : calcium, phosphorus, iron, copper, magnesium and potassium.
+- Minerals: calcium, phosphorus, iron, copper, magnesium, and potassium.

-These essential elements work together to offer a complete medicinal plant, ideal as a food supplement or as a natural treatment for joint and muscle discomfort.
+These essential elements work together to provide a complete medicinal plant, ideal as a dietary supplement or natural treatment for joint and muscle discomfort.